Hardware Wallet Recovery Seeds Explained

 The Trezor One and Ledger Nano S generate new word seeds that are 24 words long.
 The Trezor Model T generates new word seeds that are 12 words long.
 However, all Trezor, Ledger and Keepkey hardware wallets can have previous word seeds of 12, 18 or 24 words restored on them.

-For example, if you use a Ledger Nano S with a 24 word seed, you can recover this word seed and all of your cryptoassets with a Trezor Model T by entering the 24 words from the Ledger Nano S seed into the Trezor Model T.
+For example, if you use a Ledger Nano X with a 24 word seed, you can recover this word seed and all of your cryptoassets with a Trezor Model T by entering the 24 words from the Ledger Nano X seed into the Trezor Model T.

 Multiple wallets can store the same recovery seed at the same time

-Each hardware wallet can store only one sequence of BIP39 words at a time, but you can enter this same recovery seed into as many different BIP39 compatible hardware wallets as you like.
-If you enter the same recovery seed into two different hardware wallets then both of those hardware wallets will act as duplicates of one another and they will store the same cryptoasset balances and accounts.
+Each hardware wallet can store only one sequence of BIP39 words at a time, but you can enter this same recovery seed into as many different BIP39 compatible hardware wallets as you like to access your funds from that wallet.
+If you enter the same recovery seed into two different hardware wallets, then both of those hardware wallets will act as duplicates of one another and they will store the same cryptoasset balances and accounts.

 As stated in the previous example, this includes hardware wallets from different companies, so you could have a Trezor and a Ledger wallet storing the same cryptoasset accounts, balances and addresses.